‘CITY OF DEATH’

 With a happy fists detective named Duggan on their tail, the Doctor and Romana soon end up in the chateau of one Count Scarlioni with his wife, the Countess, involved in an organised crime to steal the Mona Lisa – ‘one of the greatest treasures in the universe’ (according to the Doctor apparently).

 Julian Glover guest stars as Count Scarlioni.
 I’ve met Julian at some conventions.
 I like Julian Glover as an actor.
 I’ve seen Julian in plenty of other works as well as ‘Doctor Who’.
-These include ‘The Avengers’, ‘The Saint’; the James Bond film ‘For Your Eyes Only’, ‘Star Wars’ and also ‘Indiana Jones’.
+These include ‘The Avengers’, ‘The Saint’; the James Bond film ‘For Your Eyes Only’, ‘Star Wars: Episode V – The Empire Strikes Back’ and ‘Indiana Jones and the Last Crusade’.

 Scarlioni is actually an alien disguised as a human and is the last of a race that was wiped out during Earth’s prehistoric age.
 He is Scaroth, the last of the Jagoroth.
 The Jagoroth were a ‘vicious, callous, war-like race’.
 Scaroth is an alien with a face like spaghetti and he has only ‘one eye with green skin’.